 The leadership and management of teaching and learning at the University is shared among Deans, Associate Deans (Academic), Academic Heads and academic and professional staff in faculties and departments, and by key people and committees with responsibility for teaching and learning in central parts of the University.

-The Deputy Vice-Chancellor (Academic) is responsible for strategic direction and leadership of teaching and learning across the University.
-The responsibilities of the Deputy Vice-Chancellor (Academic) include academic planning, the maintenance of academic standards, and enhancing the academic profile of the University nationally and internationally.
+The Provost, working with the Pro Vice Chancellor (Education), is responsible for strategic direction and leadership of teaching and learning across the University.
+The responsibilities of these roles include include academic planning, the maintenance of academic standards, and enhancing the academic profile of the University nationally and internationally.

 Senate is the main decision-making body for academic matters in the University.
 Reporting to Senate are other important committees for teaching and learning, including: Education Committee, Academic Programmes Committee, and the Board of Graduate Studies.

 Teaching and Learning Quality Committee (TLQC) is a key committee for decisions related to the quality assurance of teaching and learning, and reports to Education Committee.
-TLQC is chaired by the Deputy Vice-Chancellor (Academic), meets every two months during the academic year, and has representation from across the faculties.
+TLQC is chaired by the Pro Vice Chancellor (Education), meets every two months during the academic year, and has representation from across the faculties.